Skip to Content

 While not everybody can afford at-home euthanasia, a private cremation, and a fancy urn, we should definitely all try our best to make our pets’ end of life as comfortable as possible.

-Before you consider euthanasia at all, please do make sure it’s absolutely necessary and not just due to behavior, old age, or simply personal reasons (space, time, money).
+Before you consider euthanasia at all, please make sure it’s absolutely necessary and not just due to behavior, old age, or simply personal reasons (space, time, money).

 This option should only be considered after a vet has made sure the quality of life for that dog has dropped below an acceptable level.

-If you’re tight on money and want to save on euthanasia, that’s okay but please make sure the certified vet is only using approved methods and solutions for a pain-free passing.
+But please make sure the certified vet is only using approved methods and solutions for a pain-free passing.

 Never skimp just to get cheap euthanasia where your dog will suffer in his last seconds or even minutes.